 To tackle this difficult problem, we are going to make three posts to help you use DSS models to take action.
 The first one will focus on how to interpret regression model errors, the second classification model errors and the third will focus on assessing variable importances in models.

-Upload Boston Housing dataset in DSS, open an analysis on the dataset and create a first prediction model with the price as target feature.
+Upload the Boston Housing dataset in DSS, open an analysis on the dataset and create a first prediction model with the price as target feature.
 DSS will automatically train two models on the dataset and display them in a list.

-If the model were perfect, all points would be on the diagonal meaning that predicted value are absolutely equal to actual values.
-The error on datapoint is the vertical distance between the point and the diagonal.
-The point below the diagonal are underestimated by the model and points above are overestimated.
+If the model was perfect, all points would be on the diagonal line.
+This would mean that predicted value are exactly equal to actual values.
+The error on a datapoint is the vertical distance between the point and the diagonal.
+The point below the diagonal line are underestimated by the model and points above it are overestimated.

-An example would be predictive maintenance.
-Imagine you own a truck company and you want to know when truck are going to encounter failure so you can repare them when there are at the garage and prevent failures from happenning on the street.
+An example would be predictive maintenance: Imagine you own a truck company and want to know when trucks are going to encounter failures.
+You want to repair them ahead of time, when there are at the garage and prevent failures from happening while on duty.

 Explained Variance Score, R2 score and Pearson correlation coefficient should be compared to 1 (the closer to 1 the better the model is).
 The other ones (Mean Absolute Error, Mean Absolute Percentage Error, Mean Squared Error, Root Mean Squared Error, Root Mean Squared Logarithmic Error) are error measures and should be as close as possible to zero.

-If you click on a model and open the detailled metric tab you will have a list of scores.
+If you click on a model and open the detailed metrics tab you will have a list of scores.
 Each score is shortly defined.
-You can refer to wikipedia entries for the theoritical definitions of these scores.
+You can refer to wikipedia entries for the detailed definitions of these scores.

 Pearson coefficient: Correlation is computed between two variables and assesses to what extent the variables vary simultaneously.
 If the variables increase at the same time they are said to correlate.
-Inversely, if one variable increases while the other decreases, they anticorrelate.
+Inversely, if one variable increases while the other decreases, they anti-correlate.
 In our case, the correlation coefficient is computed between the predicted and the actual values.
 Hence, the closer the correlation is to 1, the better the model.

 R2 (coefficient of determination) is the square of the Pearson coefficient.